• Skip to primary navigation

 How to Make Pasta in a Rice Cooker

-Rice cookers are brilliant kitchen tools for making more than just the perfect bowl of rice.
-If you haven’t yet tried making pasta in a rice cooker, then it sure is worth giving it a go.
+Rice cookers are brilliant kitchen tools for making more than just the perfect rice bowl.
+It is worth trying if you haven’t yet tried making pasta in a rice cooker.

-I have covered how to cook pasta in a rice cooker and included thorough step-by-step instructions for you to follow that will help you cook your pasta to perfection.
-You will also come across some fun pasta facts and pasta dish inspiration in this article, so make sure you take notes and save this post for later so that you can use it as a reference.
+I have covered how to cook pasta in a rice cooker and included thorough step-by-step instructions to help you cook your pasta to perfection.
+You will also come across some fun pasta facts and pasta dish inspiration in this article, so make sure you take notes and save this post for later to use it as a reference.
 Enjoy!

 Why Make Pasta in a Rice Cooker?